JustinBeckwith/justinbeckwith.github.io/_posts/2010-12-15-using-ant-with-adobe-flex-part-1.md

 status: publish
 type: post
 published: true
+excerpt: >
-excerpt: So why would we want to use ant to build our flex projects?
+  So why would we want to use ant to build our flex projects?
 Flash Builder does a great job of building our actionscript and mxml.
 But it does not do a great job of integrating into our existing automated build frameworks.
 For those of us who have been writing Java in an enterprise environment, Ant is common knowledge.
-If you've spent any time working with the Microsoft .NET platform, you may have been exposed to <a title="NAnt" href="http://nant.sourceforge.net/" target="_blank" rel="noopener">NAnt</a> or <a title="MSBuild" href="http://msdn.microsoft.com/en-us/library/0k6kkbsd.aspx" target="_blank" rel="noopener">MSBuild</a>.
+If you've spent any time working with the Microsoft .NET platform, you may have been exposed to NAnt or MSBuild.
 The idea is that we need to have a reliable, repeatable build process that can execute outside of the context of our development environment.
 For my team, this means an independent build server (in my case, a virtual machine).
 An independent build server means nightly builds, and software that can run without the user at the keys.
 ---